-Canon 1Ds Mark III versus Canon 5D Mark II
+Canon 1Ds Mark III vs 5D Mark II

 The Canon EOS-1Ds Mark III and the Canon EOS 5D Mark II are two professional cameras that were officially introduced, respectively, in August 2007 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 Both cameras offer a resolution of 21 megapixels.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 1Ds Mark III and the Canon 5D Mark II is provided in the side-by-side display below.
+The physical size and weight of the Canon 1Ds Mark III and the Canon 5D Mark II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1Ds Mark III – represents 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably smaller (28 percent) than the Canon 1Ds Mark III.
 Moreover, the 5D Mark II is substantially lighter (39 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.